-The faculty of the Spanish program firmly believes that, for the person who possesses the knowledge of another language and a sensitivity toward other cultures, the world will have fewer boundaries.
-The development of this knowledge and sensitivity toward other cultures, the world will have fewer boundaries.
-The development of this knowledge and sensitivity will stimulate students' self-growth and broaden their perspective, thus enabling them to become responsible citizens and leaders in the world community.
+The faculty members who teach in the Spanish Program firmly believe that, for the person who possesses the ability to communicate in another language and who shows sensitivity toward and understanding of other cultures, the world will have fewer boundaries.
+The development of language skills and cultural understanding and sensitivity will stimulate students' intellectual and personal growth and broaden their perspective, thus enabling them to become responsible citizens and leaders in the world community.

-We currently offer a major and a strong minor in Spanish.
-In addition, students can combine the Spanish major with other majors such as international business and economics, education, pre-law, pre-med, and social work.
+We currently offer a major and a minor in Spanish.
+In addition, students can combine the Spanish major with a major or minor in another discipline such as global studies, social sciences, international business and economics, education, pre-law, health sciences, or social work.

-The faculty subscribes to the proficiency guidelines of the American Council on the Teaching of Foreign Languages and uses them as a basis for instruction.
+The faculty subscribes to the proficiency guidelines of the American Council on the Teaching of Foreign Languages (ACTFL) and uses them as a basis for instruction.

-Courses in Spanish are designed to enable students to achieve the following goals:
+Courses in Spanish are designed to enable students to:

-- 1. Initiate and progressively develop communicative skills in listening, speaking, reading, writing and culture; - 2.
-Help students recognize the close relationship between language and culture, enabling them to become culturally sensitive to non-English speaking peoples and societies; and - 3.
-Broaden career opportunities and marketability in an increasingly interdependent world.
+- 1. Initiate and progressively develop skills in listening comprehension, speaking, reading, writing, and cultural understanding; - 2.
+Recognize the close relationship between language and culture, enabling them to become culturally sensitive to non-English speaking peoples and societies; and - 3.
+Broaden their career opportunities and marketability in an increasingly globalized and interdependent world.